momentum-cohort-2019-09/w6-pathfinder-lesliehealray/README.md

   - One or more test files to test your program
   - A `Pipfile` with your dependencies listed in it

+## Approach

+As you go through this assignment, use test-driven development as much as possible to write your code.
+It will be difficult to test that the appropriate `.png` file is generated, but all the data transformation should be testable, as should the path generation.

 ## Normal Mode

 Read [the Mountain Paths PDF](MountainPaths.pdf) to get started.